BushLife - A Guide to Snowmobiling

 Getting back to sleds, when it’s minus 20 outside, and you are 40 km out in the bush, you don’t want your sled to break down on you either.
 Other than replacing a belt, which is routine maintenance, my sled has never let me down.
 That’s not bad, considering the sled was only $4,000.
 I am talking about pre-COVID pricing.

 A bit bigger budget, to the tune of $6,000-$8,000, opens the doors to nicer sleds than mine!
-For someone new to the sport of snowmobiling, this is the kind of budget I would suggest.
+For someone new to the snowmobiling sport, this is the kind of budget I would suggest.

 Down Time

 BEFORE the snowmobiling season, make sure your sled is mechanically sound!
 A blown snowmobile track (which happened to me last year on our other sled) could put you out for weeks.
-It can take a while to find and order snowmobile parts.
+It can take time to find and order snowmobile parts.

-If you can’t fix it yourself, you may find it challenging to find a mechanic who isn’t overloaded.
-I also blew a stator on the same snowmobile last year, which added some more weeks to the downtime.
+If you can’t fix it yourself, finding a mechanic who isn’t overloaded will be challenging.
+I also blew a stator on the same snowmobile last year, which added weeks to the downtime.
 I hope you see where I am going with this.

 Let’s Talk About Snowmobile Brands